jooheechoi/CGMas/MANUAL.md

 The *l*² and sin θ terms account for the configurational degeneracy at fixed bond length and fixed angle.
 The inverted curves are fitted to harmonic bond and angle forms and to a 12-6 Lennard-Jones pair form.
 Each sampled distribution is written to its own CSV file in the session directory.

-**Energy matching.** Boltzmann inversion of *g*(*r*) returns the potential of mean force, whose well depth is far shallower than the effective pair interaction required to hold a melt together; used directly, the CG system expands without bound.
-Each LJ ε is therefore rescaled so that the CG pair potential reproduces the all-atom intermolecular cohesive energy per bead, integrated to `cg_pair_cutoff` at the AA equilibrium density.
-This is enabled by default (`energy_matching=True`) and applies to every derived pair type.

 **Review.** A review agent cross-checks the fitted set against the enumerated interaction types.
 Types present in the topology but absent from the results are added and recomputed.
 Angle equilibria above 180°, and entries with both a vanishing force constant and a vanishing equilibrium value — indicating the type was never sampled — are removed.
 Bond equilibrium lengths below 1.5 Å are flagged as unphysical for beads representing several atoms.
 A vanishing pair well depth is retained but reported as insufficiently sampled.
 The backbone–backbone–backbone angle is restored if missing.
 Interaction types you specified explicitly are protected from automatic removal.